 No. While we are very grateful for all of the gifts donated, we also respect that many parents enjoy wrapping gifts for their children.

 How much money should I spend?

-We request that gifts should not exceed $50.
-This is important because if different people adopt siblings, there is equality among gifts.
+We request that gifts not exceed $50.
+If different people adopt siblings, there is equality among gifts.

 What is a Forgotten Angel?